Help! My dog refuses to walk: Tips for the Reluctant Walker

 Get a two point harness:

 Our boys most definitely walk better and appear calmer when we use a two point harness.
 Our favourite dog harnesses, not just for whippets, here.
+Once your dog becomes comfortable on a harness you may find it enjoys it so much it begins to pull.
+It’s recommended that you opt for a no-pull harnesses when it comes to walking powerful breeds such as Whippets to discourage any sudden jerks on your lead.

 The silly voice: